ShedAndy/AGOLBackup/README.md

 # AGOLBackup
 Backup tagged feature services on ArcGIS Online to File Geodatabases.

-A ArcGIS Python API project to download tagged feature services from ArcGIS Online (AGOL).
+An ArcGIS Python API project to download tagged feature services from ArcGIS Online (AGOL).